Table of Contents

 LOCKED VIDEOSIGN UP TO UNLOCK.
 IT’S FREE.

 The Best Bitcoin Mining Software Will Depend on Your GoalsMining software is used by a computer to interact with mining hardware.
 It controls the various devices you have.
 It will direct them to mine as part of a specific pool, change the speed of the fans, change which currency to mine – all the good stuff!
 Ultimately, the best Bitcoin mining software for you will depend on a few factors.
 Firstly, of course, do you want to mine Bitcoin exclusively, or altcoins too?
 Next, what different pieces of hardware do you possess.
 Finally, do you have a lot of skill using command prompts to run programs, or would you rather use a graphical user interface – also known as a nice-looking program with conveniently labelled buttons to click and so on!
 For the purposes of this article, I’m going to presume that you are just wanting to mine Bitcoin.
 Therefore, you’ll probably already have a purpose-built piece of mining hardware (ASIC).
 Examples of these include the Antminer S9 from Bitmain, the Avalon6, and the Bitfury B8.
-These pieces of hardware built to mine Bitcoin can also be used to mine other cryptocurrencies such as Digibyte and Peercoin.
-In fact, they can mine any cryptocurrency that uses a SHA256 algorithm.
 There are different ASICs that have been designed for other algorithms too.
 For example, Litecoin and DOGE must be mined using specific ASIC mining hardware.
 However, this article isn’t about hardware or other cryptos.
 It’s all about the best Bitcoin mining software!
 With that in mind, let’s get down to business.

 CGMiner – Best for Advanced Computer UsersOne of the most commonly used pieces of Bitcoin mining software is the Linux-based CGMiner.
 It has been around for a long time now (almost six years).
 It has also been coded entirely in the programming language C. This means it’s compatible with almost all operating systems.
 It’s also based on the code for the early popular mining software CPUMiner.
+The CGMiner uses a command line interface and supports various mining pools and devices.
+That said, it is quite a user-friendly command line interface.
+It uses simple keyboard commands to change settings such as the fan speed amongst others.
+However, since it offers no graphical user interface, it’s probably a piece of Bitcoin mining software that is best saved for advanced users.
 Although CGMiner has been largely designed to be used with hardware mining devices you can use GPUs and even CPUs with it too.
 Despite the fact I said that it is compatible with most operating systems, the CGMiner is rather tricky to install on Windows 10 machines.
 Various antivirus software will try to block the download, and Windows Defender will also give users a hard time too.
 If you’re not afraid of a black screen with lots of seemingly incomprehensible text running across it, the CGMiner might be the one for you.
 You can download it here.
 If the above image makes you feel uneasy, perhaps graphical user interface (GUI) piece of Bitcoin mining software is a better choice for you!

 BFGMiner – Best to Use for ASIC-Specific MiningThe BFGMiner is very similar to the CGMiner.
 However, rather than supporting GPUs and CPUs, it has been designed for use with application-specific integrated circuits (ASICs).
 This makes it ideal for mining Bitcoin or other cryptocurrencies that are not ASIC resistant.
 It’s also great for any currency that uses a SHA256 mining algorithm.
 If that phrase confuses you, just think of it like “Bitcoin-based cryptocurrency”.
-The BFGMiner is available for both Windows, Mac, and Linux operating systems.
-The software also allows for great customisation of mining hardware.
-This includes overclocking, using a remote interface, and controlling fan speeds when needed.
 Users can use the BFGMiner to connect to multiple mining pools and it will even stop connecting to pools that are unreachable for whatever reason.
 This will save on electricity costs and means that miners won’t be wasting money when the software can’t interact with a pool to generate profit.
+Like the CGMiner, the BFG Miner might be completely text based but it has been designed with user-friendliness in mind.
+It’s very intuitive and the use of hotkeys makes performing certain functions both quick and easy.
+That said, it’s still not suitable for those who have little or no experience using command prompts.
 If you want to choose the BFGMiner as your piece of Bitcoin mining software, you can get it here.
 Like most, it’s a piece of free Bitcoin mining software and it’ is completely open source too!
 The above picture is the BFGMiner working its magic.
 Exciting, isn’t it?

 EasyMiner – Best for Miners Who Want to Mine Bitcoin and Litecoin at the Same TimeEasyMiner is another great piece of software.
 Like MultiMiner, EasyMiner has a user-friendly GUI.
 It serves as a fronted for both the CGMiner and CPUMiner.
 EasyMiner automatically enters a “MoneyMaker” mode the first time it’s loaded up.
 This instantly creates a Litecoin wallet and begins mining using your machine’s CPU on a private pool.
 This is more of a demonstration of user-friendliness than a way to make money.
 The current difficulty of mining Litecoin means that it’s unlikely to generate profits.
 As you’d expect from Bitcoin mining software with a GUI, the dashboard of EasyMiner has been laid out in a way that makes it simple to navigate.
 You can change which mining pool you’re using, alter network settings, and view your crypto wallets all with a single click.

 Although it’s well-suited for CPU and GPU use, EasyMiner can also mine cryptos using more advanced hardware.
 Those users who are looking for a simple program to work with an ASIC unit will be impressed by it.
+EasyMiner can run both CGMiner and CPUMiner at the same time.
+This means your CPU or GPU will focus on Litecoin, and your ASIC (if you have one) will focus on mining Bitcoin.
 Unfortunately, there does seem to be issues when using EasyMiner with Windows 10.
 Certain antivirus programs will remove the files associated with it.
 This is because it resembles a malicious program that can be installed on a computer without a user’s knowledge.
 This malware, as it is known, can then mine cryptocurrency for the hacker who created it.
 If you think EasyMiner is the best piece of Bitcoin mining software for you, you can get it from the following link.
 If you were looking for free Bitcoin mining software, you’re in luck!
 Oh, and it’s totally open source too!

 LOCKED VIDEOSIGN UP TO UNLOCK.
 IT’S FREE.

 Best for Quick Setup – BitMinterNext in our rundown of Bitcoin mining software is BitMinter.
 This software uses a specific mining pool that conveniently has the same name.
 It’s very easy to setup and the service prides itself on making Bitcoin mining straightforward and giving “high pay-outs”.
-BitMinter has support for all major operating systems – Windows, Mac OS, Linux.
-Since it is designed for use with its own pool, the process of setting it up is very fast too.
-As soon as you sign up with the pool and install the software, you’re pretty much good to go!
 The software itself is entirely free.
 However, the BitMinter pool does charge 1% as a commission for mining with them.
 This is one of the lower mining pool fees around though.
 It’s particularly low when you consider that the likes of BTC.com charge a massive 4%!
 If you’re convinced and want to give BitMinter and its one stop solution to Bitcoin mining a try, you can download the client here.
 Here’s the BitMinter client in all its glory!
 How cool does it look with its speedometer-type power gauge!?

 |Operating System||Windows, Mac OS, Linux||Windows, Linux||Windows, Linux, Mac OS X||Windows, Mac OS X, Linux||Windows, Mac OS, Linux|